Commercial Arborist License

 Anyone paying in person with cash must have the exact change; We cannot make change.

-- The card holder may come to the Central Permit Processing Unit (CPPU) at DEEP.
-They must bring all completed applications/paperwork that are being processed in the transaction.
+In person: The card holder and only the card holder may come to the Central Permit Processing Unit (CPPU) at DEEP (79 Elm Street in Hartford, CT) to pay by credit card.
+They must bring all completed applications/documents that are being processed in the transaction.

-An applicant or other individual can then bring all the completed paperwork to the CPPU.
-CPPU staff will call the credit card holder (as noted in the email) to obtain the credit card number.
+CPPU staff will call the credit card holder at the number indicated in the email to obtain the credit card number.
+Do not provide credit card numbers in the email.

 The applicant for a license is expected to possess a working knowledge of basic tree biology, the kinds of operations performed by an arborist and the reasons for performing them.
 Outlined below are areas in which an applicant should be proficient.